vmware-archive/wavefront-opentracing-bundle-java/docs/container.md

 # Container Instrumentation

-This document details the steps required to instrument a Java based container to use the opentracing [specialagent](https://github.com/opentracing-contrib/java-specialagent).
+You can instrument a Java-based container to use the [OpenTracing Special Agent](https://github.com/opentracing-contrib/java-specialagent) by following the steps on this page.

-## Introduction
+## Sample Dockerfile

-The steps below explain how to modify the Dockerfile for a Java application to automatically instrument your application using the opentracing specialagent.

-For simplicity, we will assume a Dockerfile as follows:
+For simplicity, the steps below assume a sample Dockerfile as follows:

 ```
 FROM ubuntu:18.04